pkgxdev/manifests/README.md

 ### Windows

 - Visual Studio Community Edition with C++
-- We don’t provide a stub for `pkg` so invoke via `bin\\pkg-build foo`.
+- `direnv` doesn’t work on Windows (what does?!) so you need to prefix everything with `bin\`
-- You will need to use a developer prompt for some things.
+- You will need to use a developer prompt sometimes
+  - really this is only to get `nmake` for packages that require that, for everything good that uses `cmake` you can use any command line engine.
+  - we can probably work around this and find `nmake` ourselves

 ### Linux

-- libgcc and libstdc++ are still required at this time
+- glibc, libgcc and their `-dev` pkgs are still required at this time

 ## Wins

 - Python from 280MB to 78MB
 - Cleaner rpath handling across the board
+  - linux rpath fixes were actually broken with `pantry^1`
 - Less env pollution by carefully using `pkgx` during builds rather than importing dep-envs before builds, meaning more reliable builds with less unexpected deps
 - Carefuly pruning of deps and build options for all base deps
+- much tighter python venv handling
+- more XDG adherance for base packages

 ### Build Infra Wins

-- depennding on ourself now works without conflict since destination prefix is not within PKGX_DIR
+- a pkg depending on itself now works without conflict since destination prefix is not within PKGX_DIR
 - no more `+brewing`
 - builds only occur in temporary directories meaning whatever happens builds are consistent